codacy/codacy-detekt/docs/description/ForbiddenImport.md

 # ForbiddenImport

+Reports all imports that are forbidden.

-This rule allows to set a list of forbidden imports.
+This rule allows to set a list of forbidden [imports].
 This can be used to discourage the use of unstable, experimental or deprecated APIs.
-Detekt will then report all imports that are forbidden.

 ## Noncompliant Code